Cutbert1/vegetable-farm/README.md

   ![deployed app](./assets/readme-images/deployed%20app.jpg)
 #### User Demographic
-Vegetable farm data automation can be used by small to medium size vegetable farmers
+Vegetable farm produce sales system can be used by small to medium size vegetable farmers
 #### How to Use
-Vegetable farm data automation is based on gathering statistical data used to improve farmers harvest forecast for longer vegetable shelf life.
+Vegetable farm produce sales system is used for easy self-serve vegetable purchase.
+It can also be used by back office (famer) to understand daily sales, hence facilitate daily farmers vegetable availability planning.

 Step 1.
 Run the program (python3 run.py)

 Step 2.
-Enter trade data, collection of 13 numeric integers separated with commas
+From the dispplayed items, enter item number of your choice

 Step 3.
 Hit enter to run the program

 Step 4.
-Trade worksheet auto Update
+Enter amount displayed for your selected item

 Step 5.
-Excess worksheet auto Update
+Hit enter to run the program

 Step 6.
-Harvest worksheet auto Update
+If amount entered is not sufficient, program will display remaining amount and request user input

 Step 7.
-Print harvest forecast on terminal for next day
+If amount entered is greater than produce price program will return balance

+Step 8.
+Hit enter once correct amount is entered

+Step 9.
+Sales worksheet auto update with item and amount

+**Back-Office**
+Step 10.
+Program total amount sold at end of each market day

 ## Design